The shape of dark matter haloes: results from weak lensing in the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS): Results

-Repeating the analysis for the BOSS LRGs, we obtain a mean halo ellipticity of $e = 0.170\pm 0.095$.
-Using the HM estimators, we obtain $f_h=0.1\pm0.4$.
-The results for the CJ estimators are shown in Fig.~\ref{fig:results_old}, while the results for the HM estimators are displayed in Fig.~\ref{fig:chi2_old}.
-Taken at face value, these haloes appear to be less elliptical than the DR7 LRG haloes, although the difference in $e$ is not statistically significant.
-The difference in $f_h$, however, is significant at the $\sim 2 \sigma$ level.
-The reasons for this are not clear, but there are a number of possibilities.
-First, the BOSS LRGs are slightly less massive than the SDSS DR7 LRGs, which may cause them to be less elliptical (see discussion in Section~\ref{sec:discussion}).
+The BOSS haloes appear to be less elliptical than the DR7 LRG haloes, but in fact neither the difference in $e$ ($0.26\pm0.14$), nor in $f_h$ ($1.5\pm0.9$), is statistically significant.
+Note that the BOSS LRGs are slightly less massive than the SDSS DR7 LRGs, which may cause them to be less elliptical (see discussion in Section~\ref{sec:discussion}).
 Moreover, the BOSS LRG sample is more distant $(z\sbr{median}=0.51)$ than the SDSS DR7 LRGs $(z\sbr{median}=0.34)$.
 At these redshifts there is loss of surface brightness, not only due to cosmological $(1+z)^4$ dimming but also because the CFHT $r$-band probes the rest-frame ultraviolet below the 4000 \AA\ break, where the flux from old, red galaxies is much suppressed.
 This may lead to less accurate measurements of the LRG ellipticity and of the major-axis position angle of the galaxy light, leading to greater misalignment when stacking.
-Also, for the above reasons, photometry may be more sensitive to the inner regions of the BOSS LRGs whereas for the SDSS DR7 LRGs it may be more sensitive to the outer regions.
+Also, for the above reasons, photometry may be more sensitive to the inner regions of the BOSS LRGs, whereas for the SDSS DR7 LRGs it may be more sensitive to the outer regions.
 In an elliptical galaxy with isophote twists, the latter may be better aligned with the DM halo.
 Finally, \citet{Schrabback15}, in their fig.~6., have shown that the HM estimators of $f\sbr{h}$ are biased low due to cosmic shear when the data extend to high galactocentric projected radii for lenses in the redshift range of the BOSS LRGs, whereas this bias is negligible for the lower redshift SDSS DR7 LRGs.